-Inject awesomeness into your DIY escape room with one of these 13 ciphers.
-They're hand-picked to be fun and solvable in a reasonable time.
+Craft mystique into your DIY escape room with one of these clever ciphers.
+They're hand-picked for being the perfect balance of challenge & fun.

 Go on.
 Make Mr. Sherlock proud.

 Rule-based ciphers are generally the best for escape rooms.

 They're creative, easy to design, and are unique so players get the maximum 'we solved it' feeling.
 Try one of these ciphers, pulled straight from the ancient scrolls of wisdom: